 - Loss, damage or theft in unoccupied properties

 - Expensive or valuable items such as electronics or works of art

-- Items damaged as a result of wear and tear
+- Items damaged because of wear and tear

 - Loss, damage or theft caused by illegal activity

-- Damage caused by tenants if the their credit reference was poor
+- Damage caused by tenants if their credit reference was poor

 How much does landlord contents insurance cost?